COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 As a dam owner, you must have an effective dam safety management program in place to minimise the risk of a dam failing, and protect life and property.

-You can use the Queensland dam safety management guidelines (PDF, 1.7MB) when developing a safety program.
+You can use the Queensland dam safety management guidelines (PDF, 1.3MB) when developing a safety program.

 Dam safety conditions

-The Department of Natural Resources, Mines and Energy can apply dam safety conditions that require dam safety programs for referable dams.
+The Department of Regional Development, Manufacturing and Water can apply dam safety conditions that require dam safety programs for referable dams.

 Applied conditions can vary according to the type of dam and the specific circumstances of the dam.